Prenatal Gummy vs. Pill: Which One is Right for You? - Baby Blues

 5. Try a bunch of brands and just find one you can tolerate (kind of an expensive and unfocused suggestion but I mean I guess it checks…

-Gentle on the Stomach Gummy Prenatal:
+Gentle on the Stomach Gummy Prenatal Vitamins:

 While I initially wanted a prenatal with iron in addition to folic acid, I quickly learned that I really didn’t have the stomach for it (pun).